Jomo Kwame Sundaram: Career and UN works

+Jomo was the founding director of the Independent Institute of Social Analysis (INSAN) from 1978 to 2004 and editor of the bilingual magazine Nadi Insan (1979–1983).

 In mid-1982, Jomo joined the University of Malaya, where he served as a faculty member until 2004.
 His academic career also included appointments as a visiting professor and fellow at Cambridge University (1987–88, 1991–92) under the British Academy program, a Fulbright Visiting Professor position at Cornell University (1993), and a senior research fellow role at the Asia Research Institute at the National University of Singapore (2004).